 On 01 August 2011 the Squamish Tribal Council formally changed its ordinances to extend marriage rights to same-sex couples.

 National U.S. Map

-With information regarding lawsuits, ballot measures and legislation currently occuring in the United States.
+With information regarding lawsuits, ballot measures and legislation currently occurring in the United States.